discordjs/guide/guide/popular-topics/canvas.md

 #### Basic image loading

 The end goal will be to display the user's avatar, username, and a simple "Welcome!" message when they join.
-After importing the Canvas module and initializing it, you should to load the images.
+After importing the Canvas module and initializing it, you should load the images.
 With Canvas, you have to specify where the image comes from first, naturally, and then specify how it gets loaded into the actual Canvas using `ctx`, which is what you will use to interact with Canvas.

 <p class="tip">`node-canvas` works almost identical to HTML5 Canvas.
 You can read the HTML5 Canvas tutorials on [w3Schools](https://www.w3schools.com/html/html5_canvas.asp) and [MDN](https://developer.mozilla.org/kab/docs/Web/API/Canvas_API) for more information later!</p>